czaloumi/ironman-2019/README.md

 <img src="images/mpro-fpro-29-Dec-2020.png" width=80% height=80%/>

+The histograms do not contain 0 (for the most part) so we can conclude that there is a statistically significant difference in pro triathlon times based on gender.
 To be certain, I conducted a two-sample, unpaired t-test on the pros and amateurs.
 My t-test states a null and alternative hypothesis as follows:

 * Null hypothesis: men and women mean racetimes are the same.